-What are side effects of Artesunate?
+What are the possible side effects of Artesunate?

-Side effects of Artesunate include:
+The most common side effects of Artesunate include:

-- yellowing skin and eyes (jaundice)
+- yellowing of the skin or eyes (jaundice), and

 Artesunate for Injection 110 mg contains artesunate, a semi-synthetic artemisinin derivative, that is intended for intravenous administration.
 Artesunate is an antimalarial drug.
 The structural formula is: